dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 method {:extern "M"} (i: int) {}
 ```

-A method declaration always requires an identifier between the `mehtod` keyword and the `(` that starts the formal parameter list.
+A method declaration always requires an identifier between the `method` keyword and the `(` that starts the formal parameter list.
 This is the case even when, as in the example above, a name is specified using `:extern`.
 The extern name is only used in the
 compiled code; it is not the name used to refer to the method in Dafny code